 - The loss or uninhabitability of the child's home as a result of a natural disaster.

 - The need for medical or mental health treatment (including substance abuse treatment) by the parent or legal guardian.

 Any such document presented at a West Carroll School for consideration must be executed on the proper form issued by the Tennessee Department of Children's Services, must be notarized by a public notary in Tennessee, and contain the signatures of both parents, regardless of custody status.
 WCSSD may require documentation of any hardship claims.
 The form can be accessed by clicking here.

 The following documentation must be presented when registering a new student for kindergarten:

-1. Birth Certificate - Certified copy, not "mother's copy" (The student must be five years old by August 31, 2013.)
+1. Birth Certificate - Certified copy, not "mother's copy" (The student must be five years old on or before August 15, 2017.)

 The following documentation must be presented when registering a new student for pre-kindergarten: